 Fraudulent documentation submitted to establish proof of correction could result in criminal prosecution.

 If you were cited for a registration violation (Vehicle Code section 4000(a)l), you may obtain proof of valid registration from the Department of Motor Vehicles.
 The Department of Motor Vehicles may sign off the back of your ticket or courtesy notice, or you may show proof of a Validated Registration.
 The clerk will not accept proof of registration that indicates "Report of Deposit of Fees."
 You may submit proof with a $25.00 correction fee.
-If proof of correction is not shown prior to the Due Date on your Curtesy Notice, payment ofthe full bail forfeiture amount will be required or you must contest the citation.
+If proof of correction is not shown prior to the Due Date on your Courtesy Notice, payment of the full bail forfeiture amount will be required or you must contest the citation.
 See the page "Contesting a Citation" for information.

 The following information applies only to the 16028a VC (no proof of financial responsibility or no proof of insurance).
 This information does not apply to 16028c (no proof of insurance involving a collision) or to any other related insurance-related violations.

 If you were cited for failure to provide proof of financial responsibility (insurance), and you did not have insurance on the date of violation, you will be required to pay the full bail forfeiture amount or contest the citation.
 See the page "Contesting a Citation" for information.
 If you obtain insurance after the date of violation you should contest the citation or bring proof of your insurance to the clerk's office.
 The clerk will reduce any applicable fine.

 If you had proof of insurance at the time the citation was issued, but were unable to provide proof to